Idilismiguzel/Computer-Vision/README.md

 Code and document samples generated while following Udacity's [Computer Vision Nanodegree](https://d20vrrgs8k4bvw.cloudfront.net/documents/en-US/Computer+Vision+Nanodegree+Syllabus.pdf) Program.

 ## Nanodegree Content
-Computer Vision Nanodegree is comprised on 3 main modules each with an associated project.
+Computer Vision Nanodegree is composed of 3 main modules each with an associated project.

 ### 1. Computer Vision Introduction
 This part covers the math and programming concepts behind the pattern recognition and classication tasks in CV.
 It teaches